actionutils/create-release-pr/docs/design.md

   - Put metadata at the top (current tag, next tag or unknown, target range, source API info).
   - Then append the raw or lightly formatted output of Generate Release Notes API.
 - Title:
-  - For example: `release: vX.Y.Z` or `release: next (tag TBD)`, customizable via template.
+  - When next tag is known: `Release for <next-tag>` (e.g., `Release for v1.2.4`).
+  - When unknown: `Release for new version`.
+  - The action may update the title when labels change and the next tag becomes known.
 - Labels:
   - Recognize `bump:major`, `bump:minor`, `bump:patch`.
 If present, compute next tag accordingly.
   - If no label, next tag remains “unknown”.

 ## Event Flow Details
-- On push to main: check for existing PR → (if present) attempt merge → (if absent) create PR.
+- On push to main: check for existing PR → update if present → create if absent.
-- Recursion guard: use “List pull requests associated with a commit” for the pushed `head` commit.
-  - If it is recognized as the action-managed release PR (by head branch name/title prefix/special label `release-pr`), no-op.
+- On pull_request labeled/unlabeled: if the PR’s head branch matches the release branch, update title/body (recompute next tag and notes).
+- Recursion guard: use the PR head branch name alone to identify the managed release PR (e.g., `release/pr`) and no-op on its merge push.

 ## Next Tag Resolution
 - Assumptions: